Indirect new physics effects on $\sigma_{\rm had}$ confront the $(g-2)_\mu$ window discrepancies and the CMD-3 result: Introduction

-This paper extends the study of Ref.~\cite{Darme:2021huc} in several important ways.
+This work extends the study of Ref.~\cite{Darme:2021huc} in several important ways.
 First, we include a simulation of the BaBar analyses in the \amc\ platform~\cite{Alwall:2014hca} that uses the muon method for the determination of $\shad$~\cite{BaBar:2009wpw,BaBar:2012bdw}.\footnote{The BaBar analysis requires a \textit{visible} photon in the detector acceptance and two reconstructed muons tracks.
 The corresponding NP process is thus $e^+e^- \to \gamma V$, along with the semi-visible $V$ decay.
-More details about the reconstruction procedure used for BaBar are given in Appendix.} Secondly, we estimate the contribution to $ \amhvp$ in the intermediate energy window from the CMD-3 measurement reported in Ref.~\cite{CMD-3:2023alj}, and we compare this new piece of information with the corresponding results from other experiments and from the lattice.
+More details about the reconstruction procedure used for BaBar are given in Appendix~\ref{sec:app1}.} Secondly, we estimate the contribution to $ \amhvp$ in the intermediate energy window from the CMD-3 measurement reported in Ref.~\cite{CMD-3:2023alj}, and we compare this new piece of information with the corresponding results from other experiments and from the lattice.
 Third, we refine the simulation of the experimental efficiencies of the NP signal.
-Finally, we show that with the slight change in the value of the $V$ mass mentioned above, our NP scenario is able to reconcile among them all the various experimental determinations of $\shad$, including the one inferred from the KLOE10 dataset.